December 19th, 2013

 If you have over 30 credits and a 2.5 GPA, then chances are that you’re able to transition to your major.
 You will recieve an email with contact information for the advisor in your intended area of study.
 Check your UTA email, and set up an appointment with your new advisor, if applicable.

-If you’re still working on a decision for a major, then plan on attending a Major Exploration Seminar on May 21st or during the summer or adding the Major Exploration class in the fall.
-Contact email@example.com for more information.
+If you’re still working on a decision for a major, then plan on attending a Major Exploration Seminar during the spring or adding the Major Exploration class in the spring.
+Contact firstname.lastname@example.org for more information.